Loja, Granada

 Loja ([ˈloxa]), formerly Loxa, is a town in southern Spain, situated at the western limit of the province of Granada.
-It is surrounded by the so-called Sierra de Loja, of which the highest peak, Sierra Gorda, stands 1,671 metres above sea-level.
+It is in the valley of the River Genil, overlooked by the so-called Sierra de Loja, of which the highest peak, Sierra Gorda, stands 1,671 metres above sea-level.

+History

 Loja has sometimes been identified with the ancient Ilipula, or with the Lacibi (Lacibis) of Pliny and Ptolemy.
 It is unknown when Loja was first captured by the Moors; most likely this happened in the 8th century.
 It first clearly emerges in the Arab chronicles of the year 890.
+Back then, it was also likely to be named as Lūsha.

+Reconquista

+It was taken by Ferdinand III of Castile in 1226, but was soon afterwards abandoned.

+As part of the Granada War, Loja was attacked in 1486 by Christian forces under Ferdinand and Isabella.
+These soldiers included some Englishmen commanded by Sir Edward Woodville.
+The victorious Spanish allowed the Muslim population to leave for Granada.

-It was taken by Ferdinand III in 1226, but was soon afterwards abandoned.
-Its Moorish name, Medina Lawša, was changed to Lauxa when it was captured by the Christians in 1486, during the Reconquista.
-Isabella I of Castile called it the "flower among thorns".
+The town's Moorish name, Medina Lawša, was changed to Lauxa.
+Isabella called it the "flower among thorns".

+In 1491 work began on the Church of the Incarnation on the site of the town's main mosque.

+19th century

 The town was the centre of the Loja uprising in 1861, led by local Rafael Pérez del Álamo, that was quickly suppressed.

+Transport

+In the 1870s a railway line was laid linking Bobadilla and Granada.
+The line has been adapted to enable high-speed AVE trains to reach Granada, but the route still prevents them from running at full speed.
+As at 2025 a new high-speed route through Loja is being built.
+This new track (the variante de Loja) will improve journey times between Madrid and Granada as well as forming a component of the "Mediterranean Corridor" route between Antequera and Almería.